elaiinechenn/JP_Morgan_Chase_Virtual_Internship/README.md

-# JP_Morgan_Chase_Virtual_Internship
+# JP Morgan Chase Virtual Internship
-JP Morgan and Chase Virtual Internship on Excel skills
+This virtual internship was under JP Morgan Chase and Co. on Excel Skills by Forage.